killerapp/dreamgen/README.md

 ## 🎨 Lora Support

 The system supports Lora models for custom fine-tuning.
 Loras are loaded from subdirectories in your Lora directory, with automatic version selection.

+Loras can be used to add specific likenesses (people, characters) or artistic styles to your generated images.
+You can train your own Loras or download pre-trained ones from various libraries.

+### Lora Sources
+- [Fal.ai](https://fal.ai/) - Offers high-quality Loras for various styles and subjects
+- [CivitAI](https://civitai.com/) - Large community library of Loras for characters and styles
+- [Hugging Face](https://huggingface.co/) - Many open-source Loras with various licenses
+- [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) - Easy integration with ComfyUI

 ### Configuration
 ```bash